Topics Map > Large Courses

-Topics Map > Active Learning > Large Courses
+Topics Map > Teaching Strategies > Active Learning > Active Learning in Large Classrooms

-Instructors teaching larger courses (150 + students) are presented with different challenges and need different solutions to engage students and facilitate learning.
+Instructors teaching larger courses (150 students) face different challenges and need solutions to engage students and facilitate learning.
 The resources presented here guide ways of adjusting these activities for large courses.
-The following is a selection of commonly used active learning approaches that should meet the majority of instructional needs.
+The following is a selection of commonly used active learning approaches that should meet most instructional needs.

 |